Troubleshooting App Deployment Errors

 error: failed to push some refs to '<your-dash-enterprise-host>:<your-dash-app>'

-This is a generic error message that indicates that the git push failed.
+This is a generic error message that indicates that the push failed.
 Look for a different error message further up in the logs and search for that error on this page.

 remote contains work that you do not have locally